 - document it into your records of processing activities.

-GDPR Compliance Checklist section 2: Actions basing on specific legal bases
+GDPR Compliance Checklist section 2: Actions based on specific legal bases

 Review how you ask for and record consent.

-- Identify from your records of processing activities which activities use consent as a legal basis of processing.
+- Identify from your records of processing activities which activities use consent as a legal basis for processing;

-- Make sure you obtain valid consent from individuals.
+- make sure you obtain valid consent from data subjects;

 Create systems to record and manage ongoing consent.